 This is what happened to Williamson-Dickie, a Fort Worth-based work wear outfitter, when their admin decided to leave.
-But what began as a tough situation ended up benefitting the organization.
-They realized they didn’t have enough work for a full-time admin — instead, they could save time and money by outsourcing Hyperion support to an experienced managed services provider.
+But what began as a tough situation ended up benefiting the organization.
+They realized they didn’t have enough work for a full-time admin — instead, they could save time and money by outsourcing Hyperion support to an experienced support services provider.

-Below are a few examples of scheduled tasks that the managed services team does for Williamson-Dickie:
+Below are a few examples of scheduled tasks that the support services team does for Williamson-Dickie:

 - Monthly load from HFM to Planning (HFM is single source of truth)

 - Quarterly backups scheduled for HFM and Planning environment

 - Update forms for forecast periods after budget is rolled in Jan of each year

 - Load actuals for forecast scenarios monthly during the year

 - Update rules due to business changes (calculating EBITDA)

 Ad-hoc support requests are captured by a ticketing system and assigned to the support services personnel.
 Below are a few examples of unscheduled tasks.

 As they seek to constantly improve, Williamson-Dickie’s processes are everchanging.
 The organization uses predefined forms, but as their requirements change, they rely on the US-Analytics support services team to make new forms work.